renovatebot/renovate/docs/usage/getting-started/running.md

 };
 ```

-`config.js` may also export a `Promise` of such an object, or a function that will return either a plain Javascript object or a `Promise` of such an object.
+`config.js` may also export a `Promise` of such an object, or a function that will return either a plain JavaScript object or a `Promise` of such an object.
 This allows one to include the results of asynchronous operations in the exported value.
 An example of a `config.js` that exports an async function (which is a function that returns a `Promise`) can be seen in a comment for [#10011: Allow autodiscover filtering for repo topic](https://github.com/renovatebot/renovate/issues/10011#issuecomment-992568583) and more examples can be seen in [`file.spec.ts`](https://github.com/renovatebot/renovate/blob/main/lib/workers/global/config/parse/file.spec.ts).